Catalpa rescue: Rescue preparations

-The escape had been planned for 6 April, but the appearance of HMS Conflict and other Royal Navy ships and customs officers led to a postponement.
+The escape had been planned for 6 April, but the appearance of Conflict, other Royal Navy ships and customs officers led to a postponement.
 The escape was rearranged for 17 April, when most of the Convict Establishment garrison was watching the Perth Yacht Club regatta.

 Escape and pursuit

 Catalpa dropped anchor in international waters off Rockingham and dispatched a whaleboat to shore.
 At 8:30 am, six Fenians who were working in work parties outside the prison walls, absconded—Thomas Darragh, Martin Hogan, Michael Harrington, Thomas Hassett, Robert Cranston and James Wilson.
 They were met by Breslin and Desmond and picked up in horse traps.
 According to Anthony, a seventh Fenian, James Kiely, was intentionally left behind because during his trial he had offered to divulge the names of comrades in an effort to obtain a reduced sentence for himself.
 Kiely, however, claimed that he was unable to get away from his guard.
 He was released on licence in 1878 and pardoned in 1905.
 The men raced 20 km south to Rockingham pier where Anthony awaited them with the whaleboat.
 A local named James Bell he had spoken to earlier saw the men and quickly alerted the authorities.

 As they rowed to Catalpa, a fierce squall struck, breaking the whaleboat's mast.
 The storm lasted till dawn on 18 April and was so intense that Anthony later stated that he did not expect the small boat to survive.
 At 7 am, with the storm over, they again made for Catalpa but an hour later spotted the screw steamer Georgette, which had been commandeered by the colonial governor, making for the whaler.
 The men lay down in the whaleboat and it was not seen by Georgette.
 Georgette found Catalpa but, in Captain Anthony's absence, the first mate refused to allow the colonial police to board as the ship was outside the colony's three-mile limit.
 The steamer was forced to return to Fremantle for coal after following the Catalpa for several hours.

 As the whaleboat again made for the ship, a police cutter with 30 to 40 armed men was spotted.
 The two boats raced to reach the Catalpa first, with the whaleboat winning, and the men climbing aboard as the police cutter passed by.
 The cutter turned, lingered briefly beside Catalpa, and then headed to shore.